-Companies And Users Can Do More To Stay Secure With 'Smart' Devices
+Companies And Users Can Do More To Stay Secure With Smart Devices

 Society

-Companies And Users Can Do More To Stay Secure With 'Smart' Devices
+Companies And Users Can Do More To Stay Secure With Smart Devices

 These days just about every device is "smart."
 There are smart cars, phones, TVs, grills and speakers, and most people don't think twice about buying a new TV, hooking it up to the internet and giving it access to different apps.